WonderTools/Eagle/Eagle/features.md

 Done|None|record the test result in the inmemory database Done|None|Implement an api to get test results Done|None|Remove CORS restrictions in the backend.
-Implment the policy, so the front end developement could be done To be Done|None|To facilitate front end dev, in Eagle.TestCase add a string property for Logs.
+Implment the policy, so the front end developement could be done Done|None|Get the results of the nunit test case
+To be Done|None|To facilitate front end dev, in Eagle.TestCase add a string property for Logs.
 The value of the property can be empty for now.
-To be Done|None|Instead of using swagger, write postman scripts to facilitate debugging Done|None|Get the results of the nunit test case
-To be Done|None|Get the execution logs of the nunit test case To be Done|None|record the logs in the inmemory database To be Done|None|Implement an api to get test logs
+To be Done|None|Instead of using swagger, write postman scripts to facilitate debugging To be Done|None|Get the execution logs of the nunit test case To be Done|None|Implement an api Get the detailed results of one test case To be Done|None|record the logs in the inmemory database To be Done|None|Implement an api to get test logs
-To be Done|None|Get the TestSuite result similar to TestCase To be Done|None|Implement an api Get the detailed results of one test case To be Done|None|Implement the id generation.
-The id generation has to url encoded value of the full name To be Done|None|low priority - Evaluate if engine should be instantiated onces or multiple times To be Done|None|low priority - Scheduled tests as event should be transimitted To be Done|None|low priority - computation of tests results should be available as and when they are completed To be Done|None|low priority - Check if the service worked could be used for processing
+To be Done|None|Get the TestSuite result similar to TestCase To be Done|None|low priority - Implement the id generation.
+The id generation has to url encoded value of the full name To be Done|None|low priority - Evaluate if engine should be instantiated onces or multiple times To be Done|None|low priority - Scheduled tests as event should be transimitted To be Done|None|low priority - computation of tests results should be available as and when they are completed To be Done|None|low priority - Check if the service worked could be used for processing To be Done|None|low priority - The time duration is wrong.
+The results are in seconds but shown as ms

 ### Basic UI